Pupwiz/EmbyArr-DebServer/README.md

 Sharing my pesonal debian bookworm server build.
 This is mainly designed to be use as a home server with local access to your IP.

+I started this journey as friends made request to have access to my server.
+The loads started to get to much so this was designed and built for them to be able to just drop in a usb stick into

+a barebones machine and have their own server.
+I would get access through tailscale for support and then they would slowly start learning on there own.

 1st off I am no coder or even programmer.
 Most, if not all code is pulled from somewhere off the net from help sites or examples from other comunitties.